Academic events

 Critical Issues in Education

-The Frances Willson Thompson Critical Issues in Education is one of the signature events of the University of Michigan-Flint.
+The Frances Willson Thompson Critical Issues in Education is one of the UM-Flint’s signature events.
 For more than four decades, the campus and community have gathered to hear world-renowned speakers share their words of wisdom with the collective conscience.

-Frances Willson Thompson is the namesake for the Forum, but Critical Issues is truly bigger than any one individual.
+Frances Willson Thompson is the forum’s namesake, but Critical Issues is truly bigger than any one individual.
 It is a community treasure.
 It is a chance for all of us to interact with the leading thinkers and experts of our times.
-To have national conversations on our campus in the heart of our community is an important, valuable experience.
+Having national conversations on our campus in the heart of our community is an important, valuable experience.

 The boldfaced names that have spoken with us are the individuals who are part of the highest echelons of power and prestige both in this country and around the world.
-Nobel prize winners.
-Cabinet members.
-Cultural icons.
-Scientific trailblazers.
-All have shared their insight on myriad issues we face as a society.
-And what better place to have those conversations than in a university setting where the exchange of ideas is essential to the academic experience?
+Nobel prize winners, cabinet members, cultural icons, scientific trailblazers—all have shared their insight on the myriad issues we face as a society.
+And what better place to have those conversations than in a university setting, where the exchange of ideas is essential to the academic experience?

-We have looked back at the rich history of the Critical Issues Forum, recalling the many speakers and topics, discovering interesting new facts and stories about the event from over the years.
+We have looked back at the Critical Issues Forum’s rich history, recalling the many speakers and topics, and discovered interesting new facts and stories about the event over the years.